 - Eat a variety of colorful fruits and vegetables each day (~2-3 handfuls at each meal)

-If your sleep is solid and your nutrition habits are supporting your needs but you’re still not meeting your health or fitness goals, then it may make sense to home in on the exercise portion of this pyramid and see what adjustments can move you in the right direction.
+If your sleep and nutrition habits are consistently supporting your needs but you’re still not meeting your health or fitness goals, then it may make sense to focus in on the exercise portion of this pyramid and see what adjustments can move you in the right direction.

-But if you feel your sleep or food choices are not as dialed in as you’d like, taking some small steps to improve those areas can provide a huge boost for your overall health and wellness, and may even be the missing link between you and your long-term health aspirations!
+But if you feel your sleep or eating habits are not as dialed in as you’d like, taking some small steps to improve those areas can provide a huge boost for your overall health and wellness - and may even be the missing link between you and your long-term health aspirations!